Best Apps and Tools to Monitor Your Tesla Battery Health

 - Tool: Compressed Air Duster or a Soft-Bristle Brush.

-- Use: Gently clean the charging port and the connector pins of the charging cable.
+- Use: Gently clean the charging port and the charging cable’s connector pins.
 A clean connection ensures the most efficient and safest charge, which is important for a long-lasting battery.

 Practical Tip: Always keep the charging port door closed when you are not using it.